Papaya Sweet Answer to our Well Being and Health

-Papaya, Paw Paw, Papaw, Tree Melon (botanical name Carica Papaya), it has oblong shape, normally greenish yellow, yellow or orange color.
-It is a large tree plant fruit usually reaching 2.5kg.
+Papaya, Paw Paw, Papaw, Tree Melon (botanical name Carica papaya), it has oblong shape, normally greenish yellow, yellow or orange color.
+It is a large tree plant fruit usually reaching 2.5 kg or 5.5 lb.
 It has bitter sweet taste and comes from tropical places with higher humidity, native to Mexico, countries of Central America, Thailand, Africa and Asia and growing well in Australia.

 Papaya Health Benefits

 Paw Paw how we call it here in Australia is these days plentiful all year round in most of the countries.
 The parts that are used medicinally are fruit, seeds, stems and leaves.
 I did look around and found out you can buy paw paw in all forms, in a form of fermented papaya, herbal teas even tablets and of course plenty of the fresh fruit, which can be eaten as it is or in a form of juice.
 So you ask what are these awesome healing properties of paw paw?
 Well where do I start?
 Papaya fruit is and excellent source of dietary fiber, folate, vitamin A, C and E. It also contains small amount of calcium, iron, riboflavin, thiamine and niacine.
 It is also very rich in antioxidant nutrients flavonoids and carotenes, very high in vitamin C plus A, and low in calories and sodium.